 Dr. Raza’s album, “Clockwork Symphony”, has been featured as the top release of the week on Progmetal zone with the fans appreciating the artwork as well as the concept story.
 It has also made the list of Top Sellers on the independent music store CD Baby.
 Dr. Raza also receives regular radio play on progressive rock and metal stations such as Morrow Radio, Prog Palace Radio (on its main feature show, The Prog Metal Show) and Light without heat.

 His album “Ghost Light in the Green Room” was a critical hit among prog bloggers, in particular, Panda Brother, who in his column pre-shake, featured the album as the top release, and described Dr. Raza’s music as avant-garde rock/metal, jazz and classical/orchestral.
 He also wrote that the music is very wild, rapid, heavy, majestic, mythical, symphonic and akin to Rick Wakeman and Keith Emerson.
 He also cited the song "Morpheus And Panthera", a 10 minute piano epic, as his favorite, calling it hypnotizing and concluded by stating that this album is within his top 10 of the year.

-Dr. Raza puts out, on average, a new album every year.
-To keep in touch with the latest musical developments and news on new projects, he recommends people sign up for his email list (http://eepurl.com/gcX2In) to definitively know when he puts out new music.
+To keep in touch with the latest musical developments, he recommends people sign up for his email list (http://eepurl.com/gcX2In) to definitively know when he puts out new music.
 He can be contacted regarding lessons or production work through his website or Facebook page (facebook.com/drrhk/)